 If at least one child is in 5th through 8th grade, parents may allow the child in middle-school to escort younger siblings when walking or taking public transportation home.
+Please email this form to frontdesk@cmipcs.org.

 Creative Minds prohibits students who are not authorized to sign themselves out from using a ride-sharing service, such as Uber or Lyft.
 These students must be accompanied by an authorized adult when using a ride-sharing service; the authorization must be on file in our student-information system.